mtib/aoc25-rs/README.md

 # Combine options
 cargo run 3.1e     # Day 3, part 1, example input
 cargo run 3.2a     # Day 3, part 2, actual input

+# Run all days
+cargo run e        # All days, example input only cargo run a        # All days, actual input only cargo run e a      # All days, both example and actual input
 ```

 ## Setup